JetBrains/intellij-platform-plugin-template/README.md

     └── MyProjectService.kt             Project level service
 ```

-Above files location is `src/main/kotlin`, which indicates the used language - if you will decide to use Java instead,
+These files are located in `src/main/kotlin`.
+This location indicates the language being used.
+So if you decide to use
-sources should be located in `src/main/java` directory.
+Java instead, sources should be located in the `src/main/java` directory.

 ## Continuous Integration

-Continuous Integration depends on the [GitHub Actions][gh:actions], which is a set of workflows that let to automate
+Continuous Integration depends on [GitHub Actions][gh:actions], which are a set of workflows that make it possible
-your testing and releasing process.
-Thanks to such automation, you can delegate the testing and verification phases
+to automate your testing and release process.
+Thanks to such automation, you can delegate the testing and verification
-to the CI and focus on the development (and writing more tests).
+phases to the CI and instead focus on development (and writing more tests).

-In `.github/workflows` directory you may find the following GitHub Actions workflows defined:
+In the `.github/workflows` directory, you can find definitions for the following GitHub Actions workflows:

 - [Build](.github/workflows/build.yml)
-    - Triggered on `push` and `pull_request` events
+    - Triggered on `push` and `pull_request` events.
-    - Runs *Gradle Wrapper Validation Action* to verify the wrapper's checksum
+    - Runs the *Gradle Wrapper Validation Action* to verify the wrapper's checksum.
-    - Runs `verifyPlugin` and test Gradle tasks
+    - Runs the `verifyPlugin` and `test` Gradle tasks.
-    - Builds plugin with `buildPlugin` Gradle task and provide the artifact for the next workflow jobs
+    - Builds the plugin with the `buildPlugin` Gradle task and provides the artifact for the next jobs in the workflow.
-    - Verifies built plugin using *IntelliJ Plugin Verifier* tool
+    - Verifies the plugin using the *IntelliJ Plugin Verifier* tool.
-    - Prepares a draft release for GitHub Releases page for the manual verification
+    - Prepares a draft release of the GitHub Releases page for manual verification.
 - [Release](.github/workflows/release.yml)
-    - Triggered on `released` event
+    - Triggered on `released` event.
-    - Publishes the plugin to the Marketplace using `PUBLISH_TOKEN` provided token
+    - Publishes the plugin to the Marketplace using the provided `PUBLISH_TOKEN`.
-    - Patches the Changelog and commits
+    - Patches the Changelog and commits.
 - [Template Cleanup](.github/workflows/template-cleanup.yml)
-    - Triggered once on `push` event when a new template-based repository has been created
+    - Triggered once on `push` event when a new template-based repository has been created.
-    - Overrides scaffold with files from `.github/template-cleanup` directory
+    - Overrides the scaffold with files from `.github/template-cleanup` directory.
-    - Overrides JetBrains-specific sentences or package names with the ones specific to the target repository
+    - Overrides JetBrains-specific sentences or package names with the ones specific to the target repository.
-    - Removes redundant files
+    - Removes redundant files.

-Each workflow file has an accurate documentation provided, so don't hesitate to look through their sources.
+All of the workflow files have accurate documentation, so don't hesitate to look through their sources.

 ### Changelog Maintenance

-When delivering a new release, it is essential to let your audience know what the updated version is offering.
+When releasing an update, it is essential to let your audience know what the new version offers.
+The best way to do this
-The best way of handling that is to attach the release note.
+is to attach a release note.

-The changelog is a curated list containing information of any new features, fixes, deprecations.
+The changelog is a curated list that contains information about any new features, fixes, and deprecations.
-If provided, such list would be available in a couple of places: [CHANGELOG.md](./CHANGELOG.md) file,
+When they are provided, these lists are available in a few different places: the [CHANGELOG.md](./CHANGELOG.md) file,
-[Releases page][gh:releases], [What's new][jb:plugin-page] section in Marketplace's Plugin page
+the [Releases page][gh:releases], the [What's new][jb:plugin-page] section of the Marketplace Plugin page,
 and inside of the Plugin Manager's item details.

 There are many methods for handling the project's changelog.
 One of them, used in the current template project,
-is the [Keep a Changelog][keep-a-changelog] approach, which brings the *Guiding Principles* and *Types of Changes*
+is the [Keep a Changelog][keep-a-changelog] approach, which brings both the Guiding Principles and the Types of Changes
-that mey help you with the proper crafting of the change notes.
+that can help you craft your change notes properly.

 ### Release Flow

-Releasing process depends on the already described workflows - when your main branch receives a new Pull Request
+The release process depends on the workflows already described above.
+When your main branch receives a new pull request
-or a regular push, [Build](.github/workflows/build.yml) workflow tests your plugin at different angles and prepares
+or a regular push, the [Build](.github/workflows/build.yml) workflow tests your plugin at different angles and prepares
 a draft release.

 ![Release draft][file:draft-release.png]

-The draft release is a working copy of a release, which you can review, before publishing.
-It has a predefined title
+The draft release is a working copy of a release, which you can review before publishing.
+It includes a predefined title
-and git tag name, which is the current plugin's version - i.e. `v0.0.1`.
-The changelog is provided automatically using
+and git tag name, which is the current version of the plugin, for example, `v0.0.1`.
+The changelog is provided
-the [gradle-changelog-plugin][gh:gradle-changelog-plugin].
-There is also an artifact file with built plugin attached.
+automatically using the [gradle-changelog-plugin][gh:gradle-changelog-plugin].
+An artifact file is also built with
-Every next *Build* overrides (or creates one if absent) such a draft to keep your *Releases* page clean.
+the plugin attached.
+Every new Build overrides (or creates one if absent) the previous draft to keep your *Releases*
+page clean.

-By editing the draft and using the <kbd>Publish release</kbd> button, GitHub will tag your repository with the given
+When you edit the draft and use the <kbd>Publish release</kbd> button, GitHub will tag your repository with the given
 version and add a new entry to the Releases tab.
-In the next steps, it will notify users that are *watching* repository
+Next, it will notify users that are *watching* the repository, and it
-and trigger the final [Release](.github/workflows/release.yml) workflow.
+will trigger the final [Release](.github/workflows/release.yml) workflow.

-### Publishing Plugin
+### Publishing the plugin

-Releasing plugin to the Marketplace is a straightforward operation which uses `publishPlugin` Gradle task provided
+Releasing a plugin to the Marketplace is a straightforward operation that uses the `publishPlugin` Gradle task
-by the [gradle-intellij-plugin][gh:gradle-intellij-plugin].
-[Release](.github/workflows/release.yml) workflow automates
+provided by the [gradle-intellij-plugin][gh:gradle-intellij-plugin].
+The [Release](.github/workflows/release.yml)
-that process by running the task when a new release appears in the GitHub Releases section.
+workflow automates this process by running the task when a new release appears in the GitHub Releases section.

-Authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which has to be provided
+The Authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which has to be acquired
-in the repository Settings in the Secrets section.
+through the Secrets section of the repository Settings.

 ![Settings > Secrets][file:settings-secrets.png]

 You can find out how to get that token in the [Providing Your Hub Permanent Token to Gradle][docs:token] article.

 > **Important:**
-> Before using the automated deployment process, it is required to manually create a new plugin in the Marketplace
+> Before using the automated deployment process, it is necessary to manually create a new plugin in the Marketplace
-to specify options like the license, repository URL etc. Follow the [Publishing a Plugin][docs:publishing] instructions.
+> to specify options like the license, repository URL, etc. Please follow
+> the [Publishing a Plugin][docs:publishing] instructions.

 ## Useful Links